weidmueller/u-os-sdk-quickstart/README.md

 ## Overview:

-This example collection demonstrates usage of the C/C++ SDK for the WI UOS on IOT-GW30 and UC20-WL2000.
+This example collection demonstrates usage of the C/C++ SDK for the WI u-Os devices.
 It is intended for software developers that have experience with Linux application development.

 For a basic overview and an introduction to the u-Os SDK installer, see the helloworld [README](helloworld/README.md).